-- Wage expenditures are subject to tax at source and are paid by companies based in the Faroe Islands.
+- Wage expenditures are subject to tax at source and are paid by enterprises and institutions that are economically active in the Faroe Islands.

 - The statistics only cover wages for work done.
 Income from self-employment (B-income), remunerations, allowances from the unemployment insurance scheme and other payments such as grants and post-employment benefits are not included.

-- All wage expenditures meeting the above requirements will be counted in regardless of the employee’s nationality.
+- All wage expenditures meeting the above requirements are included regardless of the employee’s nationality and country of residence.

 - Employee’s region refers to the employee’s place of residence.